philippeaellig/postfinance/README.md

 - Receive a PaymentResponse back from PostFinance (as a HTTP Request)

 Both EcommercePaymentRequest, CreateAliasRequest and PaymentResponse are authenticated by comparing the SHA sign, which is a hash of the parameters and a secret passphrase.
 You can create the hash using a ShaComposer.

+The library also allows:
+- Fetching order information via PostFinance API using DirectLinkQueryRequest
+- Executing maintenance request via PostFinance API using DirectLinkMaintenanceRequest

 # SHA Composers #